bnedwek/pelican-blog/content/articles/projects/root_full.md

 I bumbled around with `ufsdump` and eventually found out how to send the backup to STDOUT, into `compress`, then into a file on an NFS share.
 However, unbeknownst to me, while messing around I used `ufsdump` without arguments which by default wants to write to a local tape drive.

-Fun fact: even if you don't HAVE a local tape drive (/dev/rmt/0), ufsdump will happily write a dump file to that path!
-So if you don't have a ton of extra space in your root slice, and you clumsily try to back up a larger partition, it will fill up your root!
+Fun fact: even if you don't HAVE a local tape drive (`/dev/rmt/0`), ufsdump will happily write a dump file to that path!
+So if you don't have a ton of extra space in your root slice, and you clumsily try to back up a larger partition, it will fill up your root.
+And once the root filesystem is full you start getting some exciting/scary error messages.